 Who knew this adorable dog would have such a ferocious name?
-Shih Tzu means “lion dog” in Chinese, which likely comes from a Buddhist legend that Siddhartha traveled with a little dog that could transform into a lion.
+Shih Tzu means “lion dog” in Chinese, which most likely comes from a Buddhist legend that Siddhartha travelled with a little dog that could transform into a lion.

 These days, the Shih Tzu is a household name.
-Queen Elizabeth, Mariah Carey, and Bill Gates have all owned Shih Tzus, and they continue to be popular, both in and out of the royal court.
+The queen, Mariah Carey, and Bill Gates have all owned Shih Tzus, and they continue to be popular, both in and out of the royal court.

 Shih Tzu puppy facts

 Delightfully miniature and adorably affectionate, a Shih Tzu puppy is the most regal toy dog you ever did see.
 Here are some facts you should know before getting a Shih Tzu:

 |Size||Small.
 Adults reach up to a height of 22-27cm (9-10.5in) and weigh 4-7kg (9-16lbs).|

 |Breed Characteristics||Built sturdily with a show-stopping coat, the Shih Tzu is a toy dog through and through.
 They have a wide weight variation (a three-kilo difference can be quite extreme for a toy variety).
 Shih Tzus have a double coat that’s often kept long.
 The breed standard requires only a slight wave in the coat at most, but you may see a curly-coated Shih Tzu as well.
 They come in a variety of colours, often mixed in with white.
 Breeders will tie excess hair on top of their head.
 With wide-set, dark eyes, the Shih Tzu is a friendly, welcoming looking dog.|